Clinical Pastoral Education

 - David Bradbury, Fortescue Pastoral Care - Group Chaplain, Fortescue Metals Group Limited.

-There are few, if any, education experiences which so effectively integrate personal and small group reflection, theoretical content and practical experience.
-CPE is designed to enhance self-awareness and compassion for professionals who care for, lead or teach others so that they can more effectively foster resilience and wellbeing - in those they serve as well as in themselves.
+CPE is designed to enhance self-awareness and compassion for professionals who care for, lead or teach others so they can more effectively foster resilience and wellbeing - in those they serve as well as in themselves.
+There are few, if any, education experiences which so effectively integrate personal and small group reflection, theoretical content, and practical experience.
 The education methods used in CPE were developed in the 1920s and have been continually refined over the past century.
-The course is appropriate for those of any worldview or affiliation - spiritual, religious, philosophical or secular.
+The course is appropriate for those of any worldview or affiliation - spiritual, religious, philosophical, or secular.

-Our CPE courses are based on a 400-hour curriculum comprised of 100 hours of group and individual supervision/instruction, and *300 hours of practicum.
+Our CPE courses are based on a 400-hour curriculum comprised of at least 100 hours of group and individual supervision/instruction, 100 hours of assignments and reflection, and a minimum of 200 hours of practicum.
 We offer courses in variety of formats: full time (typically 10-12 weeks, M-F 8:30am-4:30pm) and part time (typically 4-6 months, 1-3 days per week).
-Courses are scheduled at a variety of times to accommodate the needs of our students— weekdays, evenings and weekends (evenings and weekends require a slightly higher fee).

 The Curriculum